nus-cs2103-AY2223S1/ip/docs/README.md

 > Supports only Java 11
 2. Download the latest released JAR file from [here](https://github.com/danielk0k/ip/releases/)
 3. Double-click on the downloaded file and that's all!
+> If double clicking does not work, open up the terminal and change directory to where the downloaded JAR file is and run `java -jar spongebob.jar`

 ## User Guide